 12. The hearing board shall maintain a collegial atmosphere in hearings.

 13. Hearings are closed unless an open hearing is requested by the student.
 An open hearing is open to any member of the University community.
 The hearing board may close an open hearing to maintain order or protect the confidentiality of information.

-14. Each party may choose to be accompanied to the hearing by a member of the faculty, staff, or student body of the University who is serving as that party’s advisor.
-The respondent may be accompanied to the hearing by an attorney who is not a member of the faculty, staff, or student body if criminal charges related to the subject matter of the complaint/grievance are pending against the respondent at the time of the hearing.
+14. Each party may choose to be accompanied to the hearing by an advisor who must be a member of the University community.
+The respondent may be accompanied to the hearing by an attorney who is not a member of the University community if criminal charges related to the subject matter of the complaint/grievance are pending against the respondent at the time of the hearing.
 If the respondent is charged with a sex offense related to the subject matter of the grievance/complaint when the hearing occurs, the complainant may have an attorney present at the hearing as his/her advisor.
-The advisor/attorney may be present throughout the hearing but has no voice in the hearing unless the chair of the hearing board grants the attorney/advisor permission to participate.12
+The advisor/attorney may be present throughout the hearing but has no voice in the hearing unless the chair of the hearing board grants the attorney or advisor a limited voice.9

 15. Witnesses must be members of the University community, unless the hearing board determines that they have direct knowledge of the matter at issue.
 Witnesses may be present in the hearing only when testifying.
 Expert witnesses are generally not allowed.
 The hearing board may limit the number of witnesses.

 16. During the hearing, each party shall have an opportunity to make an opening statement, present evidence, question witnesses, ask questions of the opposing party, present a rebuttal, and present a closing statement.
 The chair of the hearing board may set time limits on each party’s presentation.